wecodemore/grunt-githooks/README.md

 In the template, you've got access to the following variables:

+ - *command*: `String` with the name of the command to run
- - *task*: String with the name of the tasks to be run
+ - *task*: `String` with the name of the tasks to be run
- - *args*: String with the list of arguments to provide to the task
+ - *args*: `String` with the list of arguments to provide to the task
  - *gruntfileDirectory*: Absolute path to the directory containing the Gruntfile
  - *preventExit*: Flag telling if the hook should avoid exiting after the grunt task
+ - *options*: The options provided to the grunt-githooks task to create this hook

 #### Extending the plugin